vezmaxwell/Ernestos_Escape/README.md

 **Overview**

-The aim of this first project was to code a classic game using vanilla JavaScript, HTML and CSS.
+The brief for this first project was to code a classic game using Vanilla JavaScript, HTML and CSS.
 I chose to create adaptation of Frogger - Ernesto's Escape.
 Ernesto the octopus would need to dodge the fish on the bottom half of the screen and then use the coral and seaweed on the top half to float to safety in the clam beds.

 <img width="952" alt="Screenshot 2021-11-04 at 13 41 59" src="https://user-images.githubusercontent.com/81028718/140323892-a8a86700-5c18-4d91-a002-17c45692bdff.png">